Pinky-Tie/Predicting_Donor_Response/notebooks/README.md

 ### 0X — Preprocessing Showcase (`0X_preprocessing_showcase.ipynb`)

-Demonstrates the reusable `pipeline/` package step by step (cleaning, imputation, outlier handling, encoding, scaling).
+Demonstrates the `pipeline/` package step by step (cleaning, imputation, outlier handling, encoding, scaling).
 Not part of the main workflow — useful as a reference for understanding the preprocessing logic.